 “I would put Egnyte’s customer service at the top of the list when it comes to treating S&ME as a partner, helping us identify and achieve our business goals,” he said.

 S&ME’s next big focus is on cybersecurity and data protection, especially as it works with larger, more sophisticated clients.
 It’s working with Egnyte toward compliance with the Cybersecurity Maturity Model Certification (CMMC) framework, which has strict guidelines for businesses that work with the U.S. Department of Defense.
 This will help S&ME earn more business not only with government entities, but also with other AEC firms, energy companies and other potential clients that do business with the federal government.

 And while S&ME builds toward CMMC compliance, it’s already reaping benefits from Egnyte’s security and governance capabilities.
 It uses Content Classification to identify, locate, and secure CUI.
 S&ME also takes action on unusual activity flagged by Egnyte—such as files with personally identifiable information (PII) stored in the wrong folder or individuals downloading large numbers of files—and creates policies to prevent unauthorized sharing.

-“It was shocking how good Egnyte was at picking up where we had data that needed controlled access, such as PII,” said Michael Petersen, Senior Information Systems Security Analyst.
+“It was shocking how good Egnyte was at picking up where we had data that needed controlled access, such as PII,” said Mark Petersen, Senior Information Systems Security Analyst.
 “We were completely unaware some of this was in multiple shared drives or where it shouldn’t be, and it helps us corral that and it has a very easy mechanism to fix those issues.”